MToprak203/Design-Patterns/README.md

 ## Conclusion

 Microservices architecture offers many benefits, including flexibility, scalability, and resilience.
 However, it also presents challenges in terms of complexity and coordination.
 By understanding the key characteristics and trade-offs of microservices, teams can design and implement scalable and resilient systems that meet the needs of modern applications.

+# Command Pattern

+The Command Pattern is a behavioral design pattern that encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
+It allows you to decouple sender and receiver of a request based on the idea of having a separate object to represent each action or request.

+## Structure

+- **Command:** Defines an interface for executing an operation.
+- **ConcreteCommand:** Implements the Command interface and defines the binding between the action and the receiver.
+It stores the state necessary for executing the action.
+- **Invoker:** Asks the command to carry out the request.
+- **Receiver:** Knows how to perform the operation associated with the command.

+## Advantages

+- **Decouples sender and receiver:** Command pattern decouples the sender and receiver of a command, thus promoting loose coupling.
+- **Flexibility:** Commands can be added, removed, or modified easily, without affecting other parts of the system.
+- **Undo/Redo:** The pattern supports undoable operations by maintaining a history of commands executed.

+## When to Use

+- When you want to parameterize objects with operations.
+- When you need to queue or log requests.
+- When you want to implement undo/redo functionality.

+## Example

+Consider a scenario of a remote control that can control different electronic devices like lights, fans, and doors.
+Each device can be turned on, turned off, or adjusted in some way.
+By using the command pattern, we can encapsulate these actions into separate command objects, allowing us to parameterize the remote control with different actions and support undo functionality easily.